 Accounts can also be held jointly by up to 3 individuals.
 Depositors can also nominate a person before or after opening an account.

 One of the primary benefits of post office time deposit is that individuals can create multiple accounts without any restriction.
 Depositors also have the freedom to transfer their accounts from one post office to another.

 Depositors get the option to open a time deposit account for 1, 2, 3, and 5 years.
 However, account tenure can be extended by giving a formal application to the post office.

 Income tax benefits are available only for a 5-year post office time deposit account.
 Depositors will be able to claim income tax exemptions of up to Rs.1.5 lakh under Section 80C of the Income Tax Act, 1961.

-The rates of interest applicable on a National Savings Time Deposit Account is listed below –
+The rates of interest applicable on a National Savings Time Deposit Account are listed below –

 Consider the following example to understand the returns better –